JackBonnellDevelopment/Dev-Site/content/_index.md

 I'm **Jack Bonnell**, a Computer Vision Engineer.

-I specialise in C++ development in the Robotics Industry.
+I specialise in C++ & FPGA development in the Robotics Industry.

-Have a look at some of my work [projects].

-To see what I am currently up to [blog].

-Contact me at [@JackBonnell2] or by [email].
+This website is to document my coffee powered sleep deprived exploit.

+You can keep up to date with my day to day work on my [blog]

 [projects]: /Dev-Site/projects
 [resume]: https://resume.io/r/cdv5HCyfm